xczhou-astro/galaxyGenius/README.md

 1. Add return code for `runSKIRT` in `generation.py`.

 - 2025-04-28
-1. Add support for viewRedshift
+1. Add support for viewRedshift.
-2. Bug fixes
+2. Bug several fixes.

 - 2025-04-22:
-1. Add support for local cosmology, and view distance for instrument
+1. Add support for local cosmology, and view distance for instrument.
-2. Add check for hydrodynamic solver: VoronoiMesh (TNG) and smoothParticle (EAGLE)
+2. Add check for hydrodynamic solver: VoronoiMesh (TNG) and smoothParticle (EAGLE).
-3. Replace ExtinctionOnly simulation mode to NoMedium
+3. Replace ExtinctionOnly simulation mode to NoMedium.
-4. Add support for field of view instead of setting it equal boxlength
+4. Add support for field of view instead of setting it equal boxlength.
-5. Add support for only output SEDs
+5. Add support for only output SEDs.

 - 2025-02-20:
 1. Add check and retry features for requests to handle failure of Web-based API.

 ## Dependence
 Python verison:
-`python==3.11.10`
+`python>=3.11`

 Python packages:
 `tomlkit==0.13.2`